Blokatt/blokatt.net/gfx/convolution.md

 ---
 <a href="/assets/img/convolution.png" title="The interface"><img src="/assets/img/convolution.png"></a>

-This (still unnamed) application is going to provide graphics programmers with an easy way to visualise simple and complex [kernel-based image filters](https://en.wikipedia.org/wiki/Kernel_(image_processing)), with the option to export them as either single-pass od multi-pass GLSL shaders.
+This (still unnamed) application is going to provide graphics programmers with an easy way to visualise simple and complex [kernel-based image filters](https://en.wikipedia.org/wiki/Kernel_(image_processing)), with the option to export them as either single-pass or multi-pass GLSL shaders.
 It's being built in Qt, with OpenGL used for rendering.
 More info soon!